Chopin1983/Readme.md/README.md

 - Create View "Term_Table".
 Now You can see every not expire products.

-  #### Those Tabels are protecting by triggers, which observing illegal activity like deleting or updating.
+  #### Those Tables are protecting by triggers, which observing illegal activity like deleting or updating.
   #### If You are not interest this solution skip next move, if You are, continue instalation process.
 - Create Table "Transactions_Deleted" and Trigger "Trigger_Delete"
 - Create Table "Transactions_Update" and Trigger "Trigger_Update"